 The justification for streaming in mathematics?

 It’s not fair to pigeonhole pubescent and pre-pubescent students.
-It’s a time of great changes in growth, thinking, maturity, development, attitudes… They may not yet see how maths fits into the bigger picture.
+It’s a time of great changes in growth, thinking, maturity, development, attitudes… They may not yet see how maths fits into the bigger picture of their future.
 Stuck in lower maths classes with no expectation of promotion, the only horizon they can aspire to reach is the top of their lower-stream class.
-They are surrounded only by peers who are in the same boat, while the higher-streams with the best maths teachers strive ahead.
+They are surrounded only by peers who are in the same boat, while the higher streams with the best maths teachers strive ahead.
 Students never even see what it’s like to be in a higher-level maths class, so how can they aspire to that, let alone achieve that?

 So, in summary: